Inf-Devs/procyon_skies/README.md

 * figure out how not to hog resources

-* figure out how to tell the player when they kill and get killed

 ### Server side

 * figure out how to use modules &mdash; this means splitting up the code into more files, for comprehensibility's sake